 HP scoring ▼

 filter.fun’s HP score determines who survives the cut and who gets filtered.
-The numbers aren’t arbitrary — they’re empirically fit against historical token launches and cross-validated against published academic research.
-This page documents the scale, the components, the methodology, and the citations.The HP composite
+The numbers aren’t arbitrary — every weight is empirically fit against historical token launches, every formula constant is named in source, and the engine is a pure function of the indexer’s input bundle.
+This page documents the scale, the components, the locked constants, the methodology, and how to verify the live engine matches the spec.The HP composite

 HP is a 0–10000 integer.
-Computed as the weighted sum of five components, each on a 0-1 scale, multiplied by 10000 and rounded.- Matches the basis-point convention used throughout filter.fun (fee splits, settlement math, HHI computation)
+Computed as the weighted sum of six components, each on a 0-1 scale, multiplied by 10000 and rounded.- Matches the basis-point convention used throughout filter.fun (fee splits, settlement math, HHI computation)

 - Integer storage eliminates float-precision bugs in rank comparisons at the cut threshold